Vanathi Srinivasan: Political career

 Vanathi has been a member of BJP since 1993 and held various positions in the party since 1999.
 She was appointed a State Secretary of the BJP Tamil Nadu in 2013 and continued until 2014 when she was appointed the General Secretary of the BJP Tamil Nadu, a post she continued till June 2020.
 Later, she was elevated as the state vice president of the state unit.
 On 28 October 2020, Bharatiya Janata Party (BJP) National President Jagat Prakash Nadda appointed her as the National President of the BJP Mahila Morcha.
 She was added into Central Election Committee of BJP in 2022.

 She was first elected as MLA representing the BJP, as part of an alliance, and won the 2021 Tamil Nadu Legislative Assembly election from Coimbatore South constituency.
 She defeated actor Kamal Haasan of Makkal Needhi Maiam.
 Earlier in 2016, she secured 33,113 votes contesting from the same seat (2016 Tamil Nadu Legislative Assembly election).
+She is the BJP candidate from Coimbatore North for 2026 Tamil Nadu legislative assembly.